CONTRA COSTA COUNTY PURCHASE AGREEMENT ADDENDUM

 NOTE: (a) the interpretation as to what constitutes an alteration or improvement may differ in different jurisdictions and (b) real estate licensees cannot predict what interpretation will be used at any point in time by any permit issuing entity.

-Other ordinances: Jurisdictions have ordinances that may affect the use, value or enjoyment of your property.
-You are advised to visit the appropriate website or offices of the appropriate jurisdiction to determine whether the subject property is in an area regulated by such ordinances.
+Other ordinances: Jurisdictions have ordinances that may affect the use, value or enjoyment of your Property.
+You are advised to visit the appropriate website or offices of the appropriate jurisdiction to determine whether the Property is in an area regulated by such ordinances.